Dennis Lee

 an eagle spirals

-the boar, watched from
+the boar, hawking from

-ferocious water, waking
+ferocious water, gators wake

 around the ark, a long blemished